These easy chocolate dipped madeleines are so buttery and pillowy soft! They are especially delicious paired with a big cup of coffee.

 - Make sure the melted butter has cooled to room temperature before adding to the batter.

 Note: this post was originally published on Just As Tasty in March 2020.
-I updated the post in September 2020 to include new photos and more context.
-I also updated the recipe card to make the instructions more clear — the ingredients and measurements did not change.
+I updated the post in 2023 to include new photos and more context.
+I also updated the recipe card to add the melted chocolate.